 A user needs to press only one button to get a blood pressure readings.
-It couldn't be any easier!
+All the measurements will be shown on a large LCD display which is easy-to-read even by seniors.

 Stores one last measurement only.